kizito9898/IT-Documentation/Intune/Device-Enrollment.md

 - Allows gradual rollout of new Windows versions to avoid potential issues.

 ## Device Enrollment
- **After the whole process and steps including app depeloy
+ **After the whole process and steps including app deployment you can now enroll a windows machine to a device (I will be using a vir)